 The Wealthy Affiliate community has this “helping each other succeed” attitude and one day, she posted a comment in one of my blogs where she said she is a Special Needs Educational Assistant, so I emailed and asked her if she wanted to share her experiences in her job.

-How many years have you been a Special Needs Educational Assistant ( SNEA )?
-Please elaborate on what you do.
+How long you been a Special Needs Educational Assistant ( SNEA )?
+What do you do?

 “I have spent the last 19 years working as a SNEA in specialized diagnostic classrooms located in a rehabilitation hospital.
 This hospital has a contract with the local school board to provide educational services to the students while they are in program in the hospital.